mcw-rcc/mcw-rcc.github.io/docs/storage/overview.md

 A 480GB local scratch disk is available on each compute node at `/tmp`.
 !!! tip "`/tmp` is fast, but limited space."
     Local scratch disk may be the fastest computing option to store your job runtime files.
 This may be true with jobs that are heavily I/O dependent (i.e. lots of files are read/written).
 However, there is a time penalty to transfer your files from your global scratch directory to local scratch, and the space is limited (480GB).
-Please contact <nobr>{{ support_email }}</nobr> with questions.
+Please contact {{ support_email }} with questions.

 ### Using Storage with Jobs